- There are no academic entry criteria for this programme.

 After the entry level requirements have been met, selection is based on a first-come, first-served basis until the maximum course numbers have been met.

 Pathways to this programme

-If the prospective student doesn’t meet the entry requirements, there are a number of snowsport instructional programmes available worldwide that will provide the base level intermediate level riding/skiing skills required to gain the level of experience necessary to teach others.
+If you don’t meet the entry requirements, there are a number of snowsport instructional programmes available worldwide that will provide the base and intermediate level riding/skiing skills required to gain the level of experience necessary to teach others.

-You are responsible for providing your own ski/snowboard equipment and making your own accommodation arrangements in Wanaka.
-Prices can vary greatly depending on the accommodation type but, as a guideline, you can expect to pay $100-$200 per week for a room.
+You are responsible for providing your own accommodation arrangements in Wanaka.
+Prices can vary greatly depending on the accommodation type but, as a guideline, you can expect to pay $150-$250 per week for a room.

-Please note: You will be supplied with a Cardrona uniform for the duration of the course for working in the ski school.
-This uniform will have to be returned at the end of the course.
+*Please note: You will be supplied with a Cardrona uniform for the duration of the programme for working in the ski school.
+This uniform will have to be returned at the end of the programme.

 Further study options

 Graduates may pathway to the New Zealand Certificate in Advanced Snowschool Instruction (Applied) (Level 5) with strands in Ski, Snowboard, and Telemark, and optional strand in Business Development.
 This qualification also provides a pathway to more specialised qualifications in the field of alpine operations.

 Student loans and allowances are for domestic students only.
 For information about student loans and allowances please visit the Studylink website.
 It is important to apply for your student loan/allowance at the same time as you apply for this programme, due to the length of time Studylink take to process.
 Loan/allowance applications can be cancelled at any time if you decide to withdraw your programme application or if it is unsuccessful.

 If you have extensive knowledge and skills due to practical experience in this area, enquire about our recognition of prior learning process at Capable NZ.
 You may have already gained credits towards this qualification.